videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/mute-all-participants.md

 # Mute All Participants - Javascript

-If you are the host or moderator of a video conference, you may want to mute all the participants at once.
-This can be useful in various scenarios, such as when you want to deliver a presentation or when there is background noise that is causing distractions.
+When hosting a meeting, it's essential for the host to have the capability to mute all the participants at once.
+This can be useful in various scenarios, such as when the host wants to deliver a presentation or when there is background noise causing distractions.
+This guide focuses on this very aspect of muting all other participants' microphone.

-- To achieve this, you have to iterate over the list of participants fromt the `meeting` object and call `disableMic` method.
+- To achieve this, iterate over the list of all participants from the `meeting` object and call the `disableMic` method.

 ```javascript
 let meeting;